How We Use RocksDB at Rockset

 Bloom Filters On Key Prefixes

-As described in converged indexing blog, we store every column of every document in RocksDB in 3 different ways and in 3 different key ranges.
+As described in our blog post, Converged Index™: The Secret Sauce Behind Rockset's Fast Queries, we store every column of every document in RocksDB multiple key ranges.
 For queries, we read each of these key ranges differently.
-Specifically, we do not ever lookup a key in any of these key ranges using the exact key.
+Specifically, we do not ever look up a key in any of these key ranges using the exact key.
 We usually simply seek to a key using a smaller, shared prefix of the key.
 Therefore, we set

 BlockBasedTableOptions::whole_key_filtering to false so that whole keys are not used to populate and thereby pollute the bloom filters created for each SST.
 We also use a custom